tsotimus/pod-doc/README.md

 Thing is, its quite difficult to tell when to save - how many seconds should you wait until a user is not using the keyboard?
 What if they are moving the Widgets around instead?

-In order not to risk sending too many requests to the backend I decided to employ a few different strategies:
+In order not to risk sending too many requests (saving on every change/keystroke) to the backend I decided to employ a few different strategies:

 - Only save when the user clicks away from the Widget (onBlur)
 - After 60 seconds we save (Polling)